 some part of our belief system.
 They usually also contain a great deal of wisdom and are easily recognisable because

 they have an uncanny, fascinating and awesome quality which is very difficult to subject to analysis.
-Often they are
+Sometimes they

-characterised by mythical or fairy tale characters.
-Working on these dreams to produce an inspired, unique piece of writing also offers a wonderful opportunity to get to
+Working on your dreams to produce an inspired, unique piece of writing also offers a wonderful opportunity to get to

 If you've no big dreams to work on, any clear image or symbol from even a fleeting dream can provide ideas and